Slots reviews:

 • Table limits: Baccarat often has higher minimum bets than other table games.
 Consider playing Mini-Baccarat for lower bet sizes.

-• Know your bets and their risks: Banker has the lowest house edge; Player is slightly higher; Tie is generally the worst bet, as long as we’re not considering side bets.
+• Know your bets and their risks: The Banker bet offers the lowest house edge; the Player bet has a slightly higher edge; and the Tie bet generally carries the worst odds, excluding side bets

 • Watch for variations: Lightning Baccarat and other versions add multipliers or tweak commission rules, which affect the house edge, usually in their favour.